 “Research and Development” (R&D) is a notoriously vague term that can be applied to a host of activities.
 This credit usually goes to science, medical, and IT-related businesses.
 However, many other types of businesses engage in the activities required for eligibility.

-These include developing new proprietary products and applying for patents, developing a new manufacturing system, improving the efficiency of a product, or improving quality control processes.
+These include developing new proprietary products and applying for patents, developing a new manufacturing system, improving a product’s efficiency, or improving quality control processes.
 The three industries mentioned above are the most common recipients.
 They tend to release highly innovative and technical products requiring extensive research and testing.
 Any businesses that wish to qualify must have documented evidence of their progress like notes, diagrams, or results from lab tests or trials.

 Qualifying businesses can subtract up to 10% of their R&D costs from their tax bills.